-Think of coco coir has a base material where you can then customise the nutrients specifically for the plants you intend to grow.
+I try to think of coco coir has a base material where I can then customise the nutrients specifically for the plants I intend to grow.
 The coir retains nutrients very well, so once added, they won’t just flush out with every watering.

 3) It Can be Very Forgiving to Over or Underwatering

 Coir is well known for its water-retaining properties; it can hold moisture well without the material becoming clogged, it also remains very well aerated, even after heavy watering.
 That means the roots of your plants have access to moisture but are unlikely to rot due to overwatering.

 You might be surprised to know that coir holds between 8 and 10 times its volume in water.
 I’ve seen this myself as when I added water to the dry bricks they expanded to several times their size and weight.